jlucier/recipes/Soups+Stews/Chicken Tortilla Soup.md

 ## Cooking:

 - The world is your oyster:
   - 1 hr on the stove
   - 3-4 hr in the crockpot
   - 22 mins on high in the pressure cooker
+- Add 1-2 tbsp of kosher salt (morton) at the beginning